ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Please refer to the `Platform compatibility policy`_ for the policy regarding compatibility and deprecation of these porting interfaces.

+Only Arm development platforms (such as FVP and Juno) may use the functions/definitions in ``include/plat/arm/common/`` and the corresponding source files in ``plat/arm/common/``.
+This is done so that there are no dependencies between platforms maintained by different people/companies.
+If you want to use any of the functionality present in ``plat/arm`` files, please create a pull request that moves the code to ``plat/common`` so that it can be discussed.

 Common modifications
 --------------------